MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 #### GitHub OAuth authentication

 This authentication method is the most secure option we provide at the moment.
+It makes use of an GitHub OAuth app.
 The major caveat is that you and the people you want to collaborate with need a GitHub account.

-Moreover, you will need to create an organization, or have admin rights in an organization.
-To set up an organization, please refer to GitHub's [documentation](https://docs.github.com/en/organizations).
+For creating an OAuth app in GitHub please refer to GitHub's [documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).

-Using this method, you grant people authorization to log in into the JupyterHub instance with their GitHub account based on GitHub organization membership.
+The GitHub OAuth app will provide the client ID and client secret.
+Fill in the `<route name>` and `<project name>` at the `oauth_callback_url` section.
+To set up a route to get your `<route name>` see the following section: [Creating a secured route using the DSRI website](https://dsri.maastrichtuniversity.nl/docs/deploy-jupyterhub#creating-a-secured-route), or [Creating a secured route using the CLI](https://dsri.maastrichtuniversity.nl/docs/deploy-jupyterhub#creating-a-secured-route-1).
+Note that you can change the `<route name>` at a later moment by upgrading the `config-basic.yaml`.

+Access is granted based on username.
+Admin privileges are set for users in the `admin_users` group, while `allowed_users` are regular users that are able to log in to the instance.

 ```bash
 hub: